fidelity/textwiser/README.md

 <br>

 TextWiser is developed by the Artificial Intelligence Center of Excellence at Fidelity Investments.
 Documentation is available at [fidelity.github.io/textwiser](https://fidelity.github.io/textwiser).
+Here is the [video of the paper presentation at AAAI 2021](https://slideslive.com/38951112/representing-the-unification-of-text-featurization-using-a-contextfree-grammar?ref=account-folder-75501-folders).

 ## Quick Start